tpareli/mpv-stereo-downmix/README.md

 Enabling the Playback statistics overview and checking the Audio section should show Channels: 6 -> 2 for 5.1 audio and 8 -> 2 for 7.1, with the appropriate filter applied visible at the bottom of the audio section.

-The current audio channel count detection should work with all common audio codecs.
+The current audio channel count detection should work with all common audio codecs used in videos.